younes-alturkey/salla-challenge/README.md

 ### [Static Demo](https://next-web-components.vercel.app/index.html)

-> Save the index.html locally then double click and you will get the exact same experience as with Next.js and Vue.js apps.
+You don't need a web server...
+Save Link As...: [index.html](https://next-web-components.vercel.app/index.html) locally on your machine then double click and you will get the same experience as with Next.js and Vue.js apps.
+Talk about re-usability and flexibility 🤓.

 <a href="https://next-web-components.vercel.app">
 <img src="https://next-web-components.vercel.app/images/salla-web-components-demo.gif" alt="Demo" style="width: 100%;" /></a>

 ### How To Use:

-How to use these compponents after importing them is defined in the UI design provided.
-Basically, begin by fetching `items` and `coupons` data and show the `cart-items` checkout step, then once the user clicks proceed, fetch `shipping companies` and `totals` data and show `shipping-companies` checkout step, finally when the user clicks submit show the `payment-confirmed` checkout step.
+How to use these components after importing them is defined in the UI design provided.
+Basically:
+1. Begin by fetching `items` and `coupons` data and show the `cart-items` checkout step
+2. Then once the user clicks proceed, fetch `shipping companies` and `totals` data and show `shipping-companies` checkout step
+3. Finally when the user clicks submit show the `payment-confirmed` checkout step

-> It's up to you how to use these components to complete this flow.
+It's up to you how to use these components to complete this flow.
 You don't have to use all 3 and can customize the flow.
 The components are stateless and slaves to the parent.

-> Moreover, how big or small the components should be is also up to you.
+Moreover, how big or small the components should be is also up to you.
 They take their parent width and height, simply a fluid design by default.

 There are 3 ways to consume these web-components:

-1. install `salla-web-components` public NPM package
+1. Install `salla-web-components` public NPM package
-2. Include the `static web-components files` of the components and use directly
+2. Include the `static web-components files` of the components and use them directly
 3. Include the `<script type="module" src="URL"></script>` in website and use directly

-Continue below for further guide 👇
+Continue below for further guidance 👇

 ### 1. install `salla-web-components`